8 WordPress SEO Hacks every Online Business Owner Needs to Know

 If you run other websites that link to each other solely for building up page rank, you need to remove them too.
 If your inbound links use a lot of keywords as anchor text, modify them to include your brand name, URL or title website.

 Finally, SEO is a trial and error process that evolves with time.
 Even with the time tested tips we’ve just discussed, you will need to adapt your SEO strategy to continue seeing measurable results.
 Patience and persistence is the key to long term SEO success.
 However, it does not have to be as gloomy as it sounds!
-The beauty of the WordPress platform is that it comes with a host of SEO tools that take minutes to install.
+The beauty of the WordPress platform is that it comes with a host of SEO plugins and tools that take minutes to install.
 If you need installation assistance, it also has exhaustive learning resources that give you step by step information.

 To get you started, here are some proven SEO plug-ins that thousands of online business owners around the world rely on.
 If you need a customized all-inclusive solution, that is both affordable and comprehensive, we recommend that you do a comparative analysis – both in terms of time and cost – on the alternatives before you decide which route to take.